 As time goes on, and the IT-centered job market becomes more and more competitive, there’s an increasing amount of people looking for ways of getting into the industry as fast as possible.
 Questions on how to become a data scientist and how to score a job in the IT industry are quite popular among people who want to get from point A to B ASAP.
-If you’re interested in becoming a data scientist and want to know all of the different requirements that you’ll have to meet – great!
+If you’re interested in becoming a data scientist and want to know all of the different data scientist education requirements that you’ll have to meet – great!
 You’ve come to the right place!

 Table of Contents

-“Data science” is actually an umbrella term.
-While it is a career path, there are multiple different “branches” that you might want to choose, depending on your own skills and preferences.
+“Data science” is an umbrella term.
+While it is a career path, there are multiple different “branches” that you might want to choose, depending on your skills and preferences.
 If we were to define the term itself, data science is concerned with the gathering and analysis of huge chunks of data.
 These types of scientists usually work in huge corporations that handle vast amounts of data every single day – data scientists are responsible for the “translation” of the incoming data (numbers) into understandable, everyday English.

 There are two popular branches of data science that a person looking at how to become a data scientist should know – data analytics and data engineering.
 Data analysts interpret the data that is presented in front of them and then bring the results back to their employers.
 Data engineers do the same thing – however, they must also gather the data AND, after they finish analyzing it, come up with a “plan of action” that would be based on the results of their interpretation.